phlppnhllngr/phlppnhllngr.github.io/content/java/JVM.md

 - -XX:+Foo / -XX:-Foo für Boolean-Flags, -XX:Foo=Bar für Werte
 <br/><br/>
 - **+/-PrintFlagsFinal**
+  - *The PrintFlagsFinal flag, however, does not show all possible tuning flags.
+For instance, to also see diagnostic tuning flags, we should add the UnlockDiagnosticVMOptions flag*
 - **+/-UseContainerSupport**
   - *Starting from Java 10, this parameter (which is enabled by default) is used to make the JVM take the container memory limits into account when allocating the heap size, not the host machine configuration.
 This option was backported to Java 8.*
 - **MAXRamPercentage**